-While AI can benefit healthcare in a number of ways – improving patient outcomes, increasing efficiency, enhancing privacy and security – it can have pitfalls if misused.
-Iliana Peters, Shareholder at Polsinelli, and Chris Arnold, FairWarning’s VP of Product Management & Engineering, discussed potential privacy and security issues of AI in healthcare on a recent webinar, along with recommendations for healthcare professionals considering or implementing AI-enabled technology.
+While artificial intelligence (AI) can benefit healthcare in numerous ways – improving patient outcomes, increasing efficiency, enhancing privacy and security – misuse of the technology can lead to pitfalls.
+Iliana Peters, Shareholder at Polsinelli, and Chris Arnold, FairWarning’s VP of Product Management & Engineering, discussed potential privacy and security issues when using AI in healthcare on a webinar on ethical and legal considerations surrounding AI.
+The two industry experts also shared recommendations for healthcare professionals who are considering or already implementing AI-enabled technology.

-Here are five considerations for adopting AI, and ways that privacy and security experts can become involved in how AI is being used across the organization.
+Here are five considerations for adopting AI, along with ways that privacy and security experts can become involved in how AI is being used across the organization.

-The nature of machine learning is that it needs large amounts of data to learn accurately and effectively, said Iliana.
-As a result, you end up with large data pools that increase vulnerability.
+Machine learning – an aspect of AI that discerns patterns from the information it ingests – requires large amounts of data to learn accurately and effectively.
+As a result, you may end up with large data pools that increase vulnerability.

-That makes access controls one particular area of concern, Chris said.
+This vulnerability makes access controls a particular area of concern, according to Chris.
 Healthcare organizations should ask themselves:

 - Who can see that data?